intel/sawr/sawr/INSTALL.md

     GRUB_DEFAULT=saved
     GRUB_SAVEDEFAULT=true

-and that the following line is commented out:
+and also ensure that the following line is commented out:

     # GRUB_HIDDEN_TIMEOUT=0